WYRD-FM: WSPA-FM

 The station signed on the air on August 29, 1946.
-The call sign was WSPA-FM and the station largely simulcast its AM sister station, 950 WSPA.
+The call sign was WSPA-FM and the station largely simulcast its sister station, WSPA (950 AM).
 WSPA-FM was the first FM station in South Carolina.
 On August 1, 1961, it added the first stereo signal in the Southeastern United States.

 WSPA-FM became the strongest FM station in the United States with a move to Hogback Mountain, 3200 ft in elevation.
 Coupled with a 100,000-watt signal, WSPA-FM was one of the first stations to use a new system of vertical and horizontal towers.
 The station could be heard from Asheville, North Carolina, to Augusta, Georgia, and from Gainesville, Georgia, to Charlotte.

 Beautiful music

 By the late 1960s, WSPA-FM had a separate format from 950 AM.
-WSPA-FM aired a beautiful music sound including some classical music, such as "The Metropolitan Opera," 'The Classical World of Stereo" and other shows on Sundays.
+WSPA-FM aired a beautiful music sound including some classical music, such as the Metropolitan Opera, "The Classical World of Stereo" and other shows on Sundays.

 The station broadcast from 8 a.m. to midnight seven days a week, with light music during the day, dinner music in the evening, and "featured works" at night.

-As of 1976 WSPA-FM used the syndicated "FM 100" beautiful music format.
-It originated at FM 100 WLOO 100.3 in Chicago.
+As of 1976 WSPA-FM used the syndicated "FM 100" beautiful music format, originating from WLOO in Chicago.